 What about for use on bunk beds?

 We do not recommend hull mattresses for upper bunks unless they are extremely sturdy.
-You also would want to make sure you have an inverted fitted sheet on the mattress of the upper bunk to catch any broken bits of hulls that can escape the open weave of the fabric and land on the person below.
+You also would want to make sure you have an inverted fitted sheet or another non porous material on the mattress of the upper bunk to catch any broken bits of hulls that can escape the open weave of the fabric and land on the person below!

 Will a New Twist Mattress work on futon beds that fold up to a sofa during the day?